 Some people however, may develop warty lesions around their genitals or anus.

 All boys in Australian schools are now getting HPV vaccination which is a good way of reducing the prevalence in society of the HPV infection.

 For men who have sex with men (MSM) we recommend you have the HPV vaccination at any age, as it can help prevent oral, throat and anal cancer.

 Condoms are the only real option for protecting you against STIs.

 Some people complain that sensation is reduced with condom use, or that is difficult to negotiate use with a partner, especially if caught up in a passionate moment.
 For casual sex or with a new partner, condoms are really the only way to go.
 “If it’s not on, it’s NOT ON!”.
 Just make sure you anticipate that they might be needed, and carry some with you.
 Be prepared to just say the word before penetration occurs.
 Your partner will respect you for it!
 Condoms also reduce the risk of pregnancy by acting as a barrier contraceptive.

 HIV prescribing (S100) and PrEP (Pre-Exposure Prophylaxis)

-PrEP is available at our clinic in Chatswood for men who are at high risk of exposure to HIV.
-For a limited time, we can get you enrolled in the EPIC Study, which means you can access free medication.
-Or we can help you source it via the personal importation scheme.
+PrEP is available at our clinic for people who are at high risk of exposure to HIV.
 All our PrEP patients are health-conscious, fun-loving people who understand the risk of HIV transmission and the consequences.
-PrEP is a long-term commitment and requires you to take medication daily and have regular checkups.
+PrEP is a long-term commitment and requires you to not only take the medication daily, but also have regular checkups.

-Or, you may need a hand with management of an infection you already have, such as HIV or herpes.
-Here at Clinic 66, we are S100 prescribers which means we can look after clients with established HIV infection and provide them with medication as well as ongoing holistic care for all aspects of their health.
+We are also S100 prescribers which means we can look after clients with established HIV infection and provide them with medication as well as ongoing holistic care for all aspects of their health.